search icon

 Continual Improvement

 Implement a continuous improvement process across the entire service lifecycle.
-ITIL 4 offers a Continual Improvement model, which is applied to all facets of products and services alike.
+ITIL 4 offers a Continual Improvement model, applied to all facets of products and services alike.
 However, organizations use alternative improvement approaches like Lean and Six Sigma as well.

 Practices